-Being an android user, you may know how to use the OS or how to carry out the basic functions such as making a call, sending a text message, changing the system settings, install or remove apps etc. Well!
-Every Android user knows these, but it is not enough for you as a developer.
-So, what else details do you need to know for being a successful developer?
-I’ll tell you.
-You should know all the key concepts of Android OS.
-That is the nuts and bolts of the Android.
+If you are an Android user, you may know how to carry out the basic functions such as making a call, sending a text message, changing the system settings, install or remove apps etc. Well!
+Every Android user knows these, but is it enough for you as a developer?
+Of course Not!
+So, what else things do we need to know for being successful developers?
+I’ll explain.
+We should know all the key concepts of Android OS.
+That is the nuts and bolts of the Android OS.
 Here we will explore the Android architecture in detail.
 By the term Android architecture, I mean the building blocks of the Android OS.

 Android Architecture Diagram: